eboatwright/kayak_template/README.md

  Are you tired of ECS?
 Well you're in luck!<br>
  RUTOE is a simple to use, lightweight "Game Engine" with lots of stuff built in!

-# Check the Main Repository for Information
+# Check the Main Repository for Information Like Building and Running
  https://github.com/eboatwright/rutoe

 # License & Copyright